Password Protected Live Streaming: What You Need to Know in 2025

 How Do I Password-Protect My Event?

-You’ll need to invest in a live streaming service with password-protection security features to password-protect your live event.
-Unfortunately, free services, like DailyMotion and YouTube videos, don’t have these tools.
+To password-protect your live event, you’ll need to invest in a live streaming service with password-protection security features.
+Unfortunately, free services like DailyMotion and YouTube videos don’t offer these tools.

 Most professional video hosting platforms have some privacy and security tools, but uploading a YouTube video won’t cut it if you want to password-protect your event.
 Instead, you’ll need to choose an online video platform with that offering specifically.

 Dacast offers password-protected hosting with all plans.
-Livestream, Vidyard, Brightcove, and other streaming solutions also support password-protected live streaming but only sometimes on all of their plans.
+Livestream, Vidyard, Brightcove, and other streaming solutions also support password-protected live streaming, but not on all their payment plans.

 How to Add a Password to Videos on Dacast